krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 Afterward, we can use the `index` to access the corresponding bucket in the hash table and thereby retrieve the `value`.

 Let's assume that the array length is `capacity = 100`, and the hash algorithm is defined as `hash(key) = key`.
 Therefore, the hash function can be expressed as `key % 100`.
-The following diagram illustrates the working principle of the hash function using `key` as student ID and `value` as name.
+The following figure illustrates the working principle of the hash function using `key` as student ID and `value` as name.

 ![Working principle of hash function](hash_map.assets/hash_function.png)